Tipping and service culture in Las Vegas

 • $1-$5 for one-off services (valet, coat check)

-• $20+ per day for personalized service (cabana attendants, private drivers)
+• $20+ per day for personalized service (cabana attendants)

 Tipping Etiquette